jsosa/jsosa.github.io/CV.md

 * 2016: Marie Curie PhD Fellowship from the European Union’s EU Framework Programme for Research and Innovation Horizon 2020 under Grant Agreement No. 676027
 * 2015: Full Scholarship from Ecuadorian government through SENESCYT to obtain a Master's Degree.
 Scholarship No. AR2Q-000105-2015
-* 2014: Grant from Istituto di Scienze Marine (ISMAR), collaboration as Research Assistant.
+* 2014: Grant from Istituto di Scienze Marine, collaboration as Research Assistant.
 Venice, Italy.
-* 2014: Travel Grant from Universidad San Francisco de Quito (USFQ), participation in the WISE Meeting 2014 (Waves in Shallow Water Environments).
+* 2014: Travel Grant from Universidad San Francisco de Quito, participation in the WISE Meeting 2014 (Waves in Shallow Water Environments).
 Reading, UK
-* 2013: Travel Grant from Universidad San Francisco de Quito (USFQ), academic training at ISMAR
+* 2013: Travel Grant from Universidad San Francisco de Quito, academic training at the Istituto di Scienze Marine
-* 2011: Travel Grant from Marine Renewable Energy Center (MREC).
+* 2011: Travel Grant from Marine Renewable Energy Center.
 Boston, USA

 # Languages